Skip to content

 Many Aussies take out a health insurance policy and hold onto it for years and years, forgetting to review it and make changes as their circumstances change.
 This can really hit you in the wallet, as you could end up paying to cover treatments and services that you no longer need (more on that in Mistake #2).
 It can also mean you’re missing out on cheaper policies that offer you better value.

 Remember, insurers don’t reward you for loyalty, so there’s no point staying on the same policy for long periods (unless it continues to be the best cover for you).
 So review your policy regularly – say, once a year – or when your circumstances change, and enjoy the benefits of saving money.
+It’s one of the best ways to stay ahead of increases in the cost of health insurance in Australia.

 Compare your existing policy with other policies.